bloveless/encrypted-field_type/README.md

-#Encrypted Field Type
+# Encrypted Field Type

+*anomaly.field_type.encrypted*

-An encrypted input field type.
+#### An encrypted value input field type.

+The encrypted field type provides a basic text or password input that encrypts the value.